Conopophaga

 Conopophaga is a genus of birds in the gnateater family.
 Its members are found in forest and woodland in South America.

 Taxonomy and species list

-The genus Conopophaga was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The genus Conopophaga was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The name combines the Ancient Greek kōnōps meaning "gnat" with -phagos meaning "-eating".
 The type species was subsequently designated as the chestnut-belted gnateater by George Robert Gray in 1840.
 The genus now contains ten species, all with "gnateater" in their common names.

 Distribution and habitat

 Gnateaters are birds found in the undergrowth of forest, woodland, and bamboo stands, with most species in the Amazon Basin, the Atlantic Forest, and the East Andean slopes.
 All are associated with dense thickets.
 While they are always found near the ground, seldom rising more than 1.5 m up, they also seldom travel or spend much time on the ground itself (though they do feed there; see diet).

 They are round, short-tailed, and long-legged birds, about 12–16 cm in length.
 They are quite upright when standing.
 They are sexually dimorphic, with various shades of brown, rufous, olive, white, grey and black being the dominating colours.
 Most Conopophaga species have a white tuft behind the eye.